 My doctor says I have PCH, what is this?

 Pulmonary capillary hemangiomatosis (PCH) is a disease of the lung capillaries or tiny vessels that are found between arteries and veins.
-The capillaries tend to overgrow a great extend in the lung tissue.
+The capillaries tend to overgrow and extend in the lung tissue.
 This condition is extremely rare and some argue that it is not a separate disease but a different manifestation of PVOD or PAH.
 Chest x-rays and CT scans may show characteristic signs of disease (very similar to PVOD) and help in determining the best area of lung to biopsy for confirmation of the diagnosis.

 Unfortunately, open lung biopsy is required to accurately diagnose this condition also.
 These biopsies are dangerous for PH patients, but may be necessary in order to prevent endangering the patient with potentially harmful therapies.
 There is not yet an accepted drug treatment for this type of PH; Prostanoids (like Flolan) may be harmful; interferon has been tried, but still lacks a promising track record; lung transplantation is an option.